superwofy/CICPortal/README.md

 	nicht_aktiv
 CONTACT_NUMBERS_BCALL_0B
 	nicht_aktiv
-ONLINE_BROWSER_C0D
-	nur_bmw_online_aktiv
-ONLINE_BROWSER_LIVE
-	nicht_aktiv
 ```

 ## Provisioning

-The provisioning file contains markup that describes what Online services are available, where they can be reached and how they should be configured.
+The provisioning file contains markup that describes what Online/Live services are available, where they can be reached and how they should be configured.
 Replace \*your IP\* with the IP address of the proxy.

 To load manually with Tool32: